nishanthjois/Autonomous-Vehicle-Detection/README.md

           return features
   ```

 Let's say we are computing HOG features for an image that is 64×64 pixels.
-If you set pixels_per_cell=(8, 8) and cells_per_block=(2, 2) and orientations=9.
+If we set pixels_per_cell=(8, 8) and cells_per_block=(2, 2) and orientations=9.
 The HOG features for all cells in each block are computed at each block position and the block steps across and down through the image cell by cell.
 So, the actual number of features in your final feature vector will be the total number of block positions multiplied by the number of cells per block, times the number of orientations, or in the case shown above: 7×7×2×2×9=1764.

 ### Normalization and combining features:
 [Code for normalization is shown below and code for extracting features section is in extract_features() method]

-Variety of features helps us in roboust detection system hence we normalize features and then combine them.
+Variety of features helps us in roboust detection system hence we first normalize all these features and then combine them.

 #### Normalize using sklearn's StandardScaler():

     # Create an array stack of feature vectors
     X = np.vstack((car_features, notcar_features)).astype(np.float64)
     # Fit a per-column scaler
     X_scaler = StandardScaler().fit(X)
     # Apply the scaler to X
     scaled_X = X_scaler.transform(X)

 #### Combine features:
+Code for combining  spatial, histogram of colors and hog features:

     def extract_features(imgs, cspace='RGB', spatial_size=(32, 32), hist_bins=32, hist_range=(0, 256),
       orient=9, pix_per_cell=8, cell_per_block=2, hog_channel=0,
        spatial_feat=True, hist_feat=True, hog_feat=True):